-His Orkney trilogy explores the islands’ birdlife, on 2018’s Solan Goose; the sea, on 2019’s Sule Skerry; and the land the islands’ people on the concluding, latest album, Hether Blether.
+His Orkney trilogy explores the islands’ birdlife, on 2018’s Solan Goose; the sea, on 2019’s Sule Skerry; and the land and the islands’ people on the concluding, latest album, Hether Blether.

-Fancy a deep investigation of Erland’s aesthetic: he’s recorded a piece featuring more 300 field recordings sent in to Chris Hawkins’ BBC 6Music programme, entitled A Nightingale Sings Outside Our Window – click through for a listen.
+Fancy a deep investigation of Erland’s aesthetic?
+He’s recorded a piece featuring more 300 field recordings sent in to Chris Hawkins’ BBC 6Music programme, entitled A Nightingale Sings Outside Our Window – click through for a listen.
 He appears alongside the voice of Florence Nightingale, violinist Galya Bisengalieva, Robert Ames on viola and Paul Weller.